ghballiet/echo-api/README.md

 you use to log in to the app, and the username for Hue is explained above (in "Prerequisites").

+## Running the App

+This is a Node app, so (after adding the required credentials) running the app is really just two steps:

+1. Run `npm install` to install required packages.
+1. Run `node app` to run the app.

 ## Todo

 - actual Amazon login (rather than this cookie hack)